heche-psb/wgd/README.md

 -epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -ap, --anchorpoints, anchorpoints.txt file to plot anchor Ks in the mixed Ks distribution, default None -pk, --plotkde, flag option, whether to plot kde curve of orthologous Ks distribution over histogram in the mixed Ks distribution, if the flag was set, the kde curve will be plotted
--pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling result of anchor Ks will be plotted
+-pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks will be plotted
+-pem, --plotelmm, flag option, whether to plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks will be plotted
 -c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4)
 ```